Infrastructure requirements for OS deployment in Configuration Manager

 Operating System Image: Create, Delete, Modify, Modify Folder, Move Object, Read, Set Security Scope

-Operating System Installation Package: Create, Delete, Modify, Modify Folder, Move Object, Read, Set Security Scope
+Operating System Upgrade Package: Create, Delete, Modify, Modify Folder, Move Object, Read, Set Security Scope

 Task Sequence Package: Create, Create Task Sequence Media, Delete, Modify, Modify Folder, Modify Report, Move Object, Read, Run Report, Set Security Scope

-For more information about custom security roles, see Create custom security roles.
+For more information, see Create custom security roles.

-Use security scopes to provide administrative users with access to the securable objects used in operating system deployments, such as operating system and boot images, driver packages, and task sequence packages.
+Use security scopes to provide administrative users with access to the securable objects used in OS deployments, such as OS and boot images, driver packages, and task sequence packages.
 For more information, see Security scopes.

-Windows Deployment Services (WDS) must be installed on the same server as the distribution points that you configure to support PXE or multicast.
-WDS is included in the operating system of the server.
+In version 1802 and prior, Windows Deployment Services (WDS) must be installed on the same server as the distribution points that you configure to support PXE or multicast.
+WDS is included in the server OS.
 For PXE deployments, WDS is the service that performs the PXE boot.
 When the distribution point is installed and enabled for PXE, Configuration Manager installs a provider into WDS that uses the WDS PXE boot functions.

 The WDS server must be either a member of an Active Directory domain or a domain controller for an Active Directory domain.
 All Windows domain and forest configurations support WDS.

-If the provider is installed on a remote server, you must install WDS on the site server and the remote provider.
+If the provider is installed on a remote server, install WDS on the site server and the remote provider.

-Consider the following configuration issues if you plan to co-host the distribution point on a server running DHCP.
+If you plan to co-host the distribution point on a server running DHCP, consider the following configuration issues:

 You must have a functioning DHCP server with an active scope.
-Windows Deployment Services uses PXE, which requires a DHCP server.
+WDS uses PXE, which requires a DHCP server.

-A DNS server is required to run Windows Deployment Services.
+A DNS server is required to run WDS.

-The following UDP ports must be open on the Windows Deployment Services server.
+The following UDP ports must be open on the WDS server: